Here’s what you need to know up front about chemical peels.

 At-home peels vs. professional peels

 At-home peels generally are self-applied and use such exfoliants in lower concentrations.
-They are ideal for treating minor signs of dullness, aging or acne as well as maintaining bright, smooth skin daily, weekly or between professional treatments.
+They are ideal for treating minor signs of dullness, ageing or breakouts as well as maintaining bright, smooth skin daily, weekly or between professional treatments.
 Skin can feel refreshed and sometimes tingly afterward, but there should be no visible flaking, peeling or downtime.

 Do you need a chemical peel?

-If you are concerned about dullness, aging or acne and want brighter, smoother skin, talk to your professional skin therapist about chemical peels in store or booking a virtual 1-2-1 consultation.
+If you are concerned about dullness, ageing or breakouts and want brighter, smoother skin, talk to your professional skin therapist about chemical peels in store or booking a virtual 1-2-1 consultation.
 They will be able to guide you toward the best type of peel for your skin and lifestyle – and help you get the results you want.
+View our professional skin treatments here.

 Rapid Reveal Peel is a professional-grade at-home peel that helps reveal brighter, healthier skin in just minutes a week.